Nancy Hopkins (scientist): A Study on the Status of Women Faculty in Science at MIT

-During the mid-90s, Hopkins felt she and other women were systematically discriminated against at MIT.
-Due to her complaints to the administration, a committee was formed (with Hopkins as the initial chair) to investigate the issue of inequalities experienced by women faculty as a result of unconscious gender bias.
+During the mid-90s, Hopkins discovered that she and other women were systematically discriminated against at MIT, receiving fewer research funds and less laboratory space than their male counterparts.
+In July 1994, together with 15 other women faculty in the School of Science at MIT, Hopkins drafted and co-signed a letter to the then-Dean of Science (now Chancellor of Berkeley) Robert Birgeneau, stating their evidence regarding gender discrimination.
+An ad-hoc committee was formed (with Hopkins as the initial chair) to investigate the issue of inequalities experienced by women faculty as a result of unconscious gender bias.
 The committee existed in two forms over the course of a four-year period and included both men and women faculty members, including men who were current or previous chairs of the departments of mathematics, chemistry, and physics.

-The results were bold but contentious: A summary of the committee's findings, published in 1999 and endorsed by then-MIT president Charles Vest and then-Dean of Science (now Chancellor of Berkeley) Robert Birgeneau, is credited with launching a national re-examination of equity for women scientists.
-While some have questioned the rigor of the analysis performed by the MIT committee, MIT's efforts are considered by many to be a laudable example of self-monitoring by a world-renowned institution of higher education.
+A summary of the committee's findings, published in 1999 and endorsed by then-MIT president Charles Vest and then-dean Robert Birgeneau, is credited with launching a national re-examination of equity for women scientists.
+While some questioned the rigor of the analysis performed by the MIT committee, MIT's efforts are considered by many to be a laudable example of self-monitoring by an institute of higher education.

-It also led 9 research universities, including MIT, to form an ongoing collaboration to study and address issues of gender equity.
-The group, which came to be known as “The MIT-9”, includes Harvard, Stanford, Caltech, Princeton, U. Penn, U Michigan, Yale, and Berkeley, in addition to MIT.
+The study also led to 9 research universities, including MIT, forming an ongoing collaboration to study and address issues of gender equity.
+The group includes Harvard University, Stanford University, California Institute of Technology, Princeton University, University of Pennsylvania, University of Michigan, Yale University, and University of California, Berkeley, in addition to MIT.
 Hopkins involved many experts, who were researching the status of women and minorities among faculty, in these collaborations.
 At the MIT-9 meetings, Donna Nelson presented the Nelson Diversity Surveys to compare the representation of women among faculty at these individual universities versus the national data.

 In 2020, Hopkins appeared in the Tribeca Film Festival in the film "Picture a Scientist", presenting the MIT study.

-Harassment Incident by Francis Crick
+Harassment incident by Francis Crick

-Hopkins stated that when she was an undergraduate in the 1960s, Francis Crick her by put his hands on her breasts during a lab visit.
+Hopkins stated that when she was an undergraduate in the 1960s, Francis Crick put his hands on her breasts during a lab visit.
 She described the incident: "Before I could rise and shake hands, he had zoomed across the room, stood behind me, put his hands on my breasts and said, 'What are you working on?'"